jeffreykegler/hoonlint/misc/whitespace.md

 The TISTIS should be aligned with the tagged sail statement that it terminates.
-The TISTIS should be preceded by a vertical gap, with comments aligned with the tagged sail statement. and with the first element.
+The TISTIS should be preceded by a vertical gap, with comments aligned with the tagged sail statement, and with the first element.

 ## Sail attributes